University Radio Nottingham

 University Radio Nottingham is the university radio station of the University of Nottingham, England, where it is part of the Students' Union.
 During term-time it broadcasts locally on University Park Campus on 1350 AM and worldwide via its website.
-It is a multi-award winning station run by the student volunteers from the University of Nottingham.
+It is run by student volunteers from the University of Nottingham.

 History

-URN was established from the University's Radio Broadcasting Club, who, in the late 1970s had an hour's slot on BBC Radio Nottingham.
+URN was established from the university's Radio Broadcasting Club, who, in the late 1970s had an hour's slot on BBC Radio Nottingham.
 The station set up its first studio in the Cherry Tree buildings in 1978 and "University Radio Nottingham" started broadcasting to Hugh Stewart Hall and Cripps Hall of residence on 963 kHz (312m) in November 1979.
 Additional induction loops were set up over the next few years in other halls on campus.
 A fifth induction loop was installed on Sutton Bonington Campus in 1990, financed by their Guild.

 In 1997, URN became one of the first radio stations to broadcast on the internet using the MP3 format.
 The station started broadcasting in the Ogg Vorbis format in 2002.

 The station was one of the first to broadcast using an LPAM long-term restricted service licence to the whole of University Park on 1350AM in 2001.

-In 2004, URN moved into new purpose build studios located in the University's Portland Building.
+In 2004, URN moved into new purpose build studios located in the university's Portland Building.
 This was due to the demolition of the Cherry Tree buildings in 2003.

-During the summer of 2012 the whole station was refitted to use a Studer digital system for audio routing and mixing.
+During the summer of 2012, the whole station was refitted to use a Studer digital system for audio routing and mixing.

 In 2014 the station won the Student Radio Awards Best Station for a record breaking fifth year in a row and still holds the record for the most consecutive Best Station awards to this day.

-In the Summer of 2018 the station was relocated in the Students' Union Building to the new MediaZone.
-A brand new AoIP Studio was installed in Spring 2020.
+In the summer of 2018, the station was relocated in the Students' Union Building to the new MediaZone.
+A brand new AoIP Studio was installed in spring 2020.

 Programming

-URN broadcasts twenty-four hours a day during Nottingham term time, with shows from 09:00 a.m to 3:00 a.m.
+URN broadcasts twenty-four hours a day during Nottingham term time, with shows from 07:00 a.m to 3:00 a.m.
 The station is split into three sections: Daytime, After Dark, and Speech shows.

 URN's programming includes news-show The Pulse, feature-based speech programming, including sport and a large variety of other topics, daytime personality-based programming and evening specialist music shows.
 URN has a strong focus on Nottingham University students in all areas of its programming.